cloudflare/pingora/docs/user_guide/graceful.md

 Configure the upgrade socket.
 The old and new server need to agree on the same path to this socket.
 See configuration manual for details.

 ### Step 1
-Start the new instance with the `--upgrade` cli option.
+Start the new instance with the `--upgrade` CLI option.
 The new instance will not try to listen to the service endpoint right away.
 It will try to acquire the listening socket from the old instance instead.

 ### Step 2
 Send SIGQUIT signal to the old instance.
 The old instance will start to transfer the listening socket to the new instance.